 You have several options for supports.
 What you choose will depend on what you have on hand, your budget and how permanent you want your covers to be.

 Steel hoops are lightweight, easy to store and easy to insert into the ground.
 This is what I use.
-They are more susceptible to bending and hard to straighten out.
-And you may need to get these from a garden centre or garden tool supplier.
+You can buy them either as uncoated steel or plastic coated.
+They are more susceptible to kinking and hard to straighten out.

-PVC pipe is readily available, quite strong and is easy to bend in the smaller diameter sizes (3/4″ is recommended).
-As it is thicker, it may hold up better to high winds and animals jumping on your covers.
+PVC pipe is readily available at home centres and plumbing supply stores, quite strong and is easy to bend in the smaller diameter sizes (3/4″ is recommended).
+As it is thicker than the steel hoops, it may hold up better to high winds and animals jumping on your covers.

 Wood frames can be easily built from 2×2 lumber in an A-frame shape to shed rain and snow.
 Because the shape is not rounded, plants at the edges of your bed won’t have much vertical room to grow.
 Alternatively you could also combine wood with PVC pipe or steel hoops for a hybrid frame style that can be made rounded.
 The frames are also harder to store when you don’t need them unless you find a way to hinge them.